georgia-martinez/atomic-spin-projects/README.md

 # Atomic Spin Projects

 Hello hello!
 This repo contains all the code for any tutorials I have written about in my Spin posts.
-You can read through all the spin posts I've written here: (insert link).
+You can read through all the Spin posts I've written here: (insert link).

 ## Project Overview